inferno986return/python-pcep/Practice-Test.md

 I thought it was `1` or `2`, but the answer is zero `0`.
 This is because the `y` assigment is `2 % 1 = 0`

+Modulo reveals the remainder of a division rather than the quotient.
+For all natural numbers (integers above zero) `n`, `n mod 1 = 0` in every case because every natural number is divisible by `1` (some are only divisible by one and themselves hence they are prime numbers).

 ### Question 16: What is the output of the following piece of code if the user enters two lines containing 3 and 6 respectively?

 ```